-“It is a cliché of optimistic Western discourse on Russia and China that they must evolve toward democratic liberty,” said Michael Ignatieff, the former leader of Canada’s Liberal party, in the Latvian capital of Riga earlier this month where he addressed the St. Petersburg International Economic Forum.
+“It is a cliché of optimistic Western discourse on Russia and China that they must evolve toward democratic liberty,” said Michael Ignatieff, the former leader of Canada’s Liberal party, in the Latvian capital of Riga earlier this month, where he addressed the St Petersburg International Economic Forum.

 That is clearly William C. Martel’s assumption, however, when he writes in The Diplomat of an “authoritarian axis” between China, Iran, North Korea, Russia, Syria and Venezuela, one that “signals growing anxiety on the part of its members that they are ‘behind the curve’ of history.”

 But wait, there’s more!
 According to Martel, the six are working together on an anti-American agenda as well.

 He is right to point out that the six states “fear the power and influence of the United States and the West,” but not in the sense that “democratic values, particularly transparency in government and society, put at risk the survival of these authoritarian, repressive governments.”

 The Chinese feel the pressure to reform from within, not from across the Pacific.
 It is their own growing middle class that demands greater transparency and more political freedoms, not the United States.

 If anything, the Obama Administration, in its attempt at “strategic reassurance” of China, has been quiet on that front.
 It doesn’t matter all that much to America’s interests how the Chinese elect their leaders.

 The argument doesn’t fly at all for Iran, Syria and Venezuela.
 If the survival of those regimes is at stake, it is not because of but in spite of American involvement.